 The Aggressor_Only entry is optional and is indicated by the string “Aggressor_Only” without the quotation marks.

-Multi-line models may describe only a subset of a coupled structure (e.g., a 64-line bus may be described by a four-line model).
-As a result, while the interconnects at the edges of the model may induce crosstalk onto other interconnects nearby, being on the edge of the model, they may not themselves experience the full crosstalk impact that the corresponding interconnect experiences in the real, full structure.
+Multi-line Interconnect Models may describe only a subset of a coupled structure (e.g., a 64-line bus may be described by a four-line Interconnect Model).
+As a result, while the interconnects at the edges of the Interconnect Model may induce crosstalk onto other interconnects nearby, being on the edge of the Interconnect Model, they may not themselves experience the full crosstalk impact that the corresponding interconnect experiences in the real, full structure.

+Figure xx1 shows examples of Interconnect Models having full coupling for some pins and partial coupling for other pins of an example part package, and the corresponding Aggressor_Only entries.
 The Aggressor_Only column entry is allowed on all terminal locations for I/O terminals to indicate such incomplete coupling.
 Terminals that include the Aggressor_Only entry may not be suitable to be simulated as victims, as they do not experience the full coupling present in the real physical structure.
 If an I/O terminal is not identified as Aggressor_Only, then the interconnect to that I/O terminal includes coupling to all interconnections deemed necessary for coupled signal analysis.
 If a particular terminal is identified as Aggressor_Only, then the entire path of the associated pin_name is to be considered Aggressor_Only.

+Figure XX1 – Aggressor_Only examples

+Figure XX2 illustrates a special situation when a pin (pin 4 in this case) is associated with more than one Interconnect Model within the same Interconnect Model Group in one or more Interconnect Model Sets, and all of the terminal lines associated with that pin are marked as Aggressor_Only.
+The first Interconnect Model in this example is associated with pins 2-4 and is shown in green.
+The second Interconnect Model is associated with pins 4-6 and is shown in red.
+Note that pin 4 is marked as Aggressor_Only in both Interconnect Models, and there are no other Interconnect Models referenced through Interconnect Model Set(s) in this Interconnect Model Group with a terminal line for pin 4 without the Aggressor_Only marking.
+Since EDA tools are not expected to provide a selection user interface for Interconnect Models in Interconnect Model Sets, this case would present an ambiguity if the user wanted to run a simulation with pin 4.
+However, the rules defined in the Usage Rules section of the [Interconnect Model Group] keyword above instruct the EDA vendor to select the first model (marked as green) for the simulation of pin 4 in this case.

+Figure XX2 – A special case with Aggressor_Only

 Connecting Pins, Pads and Buffer Terminals